Diagnostic Fit Call

 Who should join the call?

 Usually the person who owns the pain and one person who sees the data side clearly.
-That might be a VP of Growth and RevOps lead, a Head of Data and operator, or a founder plus the person carrying reporting debt every week.
+That might be a VP of Growth and RevOps lead, a Head of Data and operator, a product/growth lead, or a founder plus the person carrying reporting debt every week.

 What should we bring?

-Bring the version of the problem you are actually arguing about now: the dashboard nobody trusts, the channel question you cannot answer, the board metric that keeps changing, or the AI use case that feels premature.
+Bring the version of the problem you are actually arguing about now: the dashboard nobody trusts, the channel question you cannot answer, the board metric that keeps changing, the AI use case that feels premature, or the product/revenue workflow that should be automated but is not trusted yet.
+If you are asking about Managed Run + Measure, also bring what is already live, who owns it, what needs monitoring, and what would break if it drifted.

 What happens after the call?

-If there is a fit, the next step is usually a diagnostic, a scoped services engagement, or a short implementation recommendation tied to the decision you need to make.
+If there is a fit, the next step is usually a light entry diagnostic, the AI-Ready Data Diagnostic, a scoped services engagement, or a short implementation recommendation tied to the decision you need to make.
 If the issue is smaller than that, I will tell you that too.